yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 15. Move back to RDP session with **SQL0**.

-16. Navigate to the local C: drive and the two folder directories Data and Logs
+16. Navigate to the local C: drive and the two folder directories Data and Logs.

     ![In the Windows Explorer the directories Data and Logs are created.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image129.png "Windows Explorer")